 The rescue centre consists of 40 kennels and reception area, a Special Needs and Puppy block with 7 kennels, socialisation room and laundry.
 There is also a separate block of 14 kennels which offer boarding facilities.
-The centre has 1 full time employee and 12 part time employees.
-The rescue kennels house an average of 30 dogs at any one time.
+As of 31st March 2022 the centre had 1 full time employee and 11 part time employees.
+The rescue kennels house an average of 25 dogs at any one time.
+The Trust made use of the Government Furlough Scheme until July 2021.